-The application is in the metropolitan region and commits to 15% of the units will be set-aside for households at 30% AMI and will receive 5 points.
+The application is in the metropolitan region and commits to an additional 15% of the units will be set-aside for households at 30% AMI and will receive 5 points.
+These units must not overlap with the required income targeting in Section VI.

 Scored at full application.